-Part B -- Transfer of Employer Within a Cluster RTLB Cluster Lead School Changes of one primary school to another1. - 2.
-Where an RCLSE proposes to relinquish that role, the board shall inform the Ministry of Education National Office of the proposal.
-The Ministry of Education will in turn inform NZEI Te Riu Roa about the proposal within 7 days of receiving the notification from the RCLSE. - 4.The RCLSE will consult with those RTLBs it employs on the proposed relinquishment.
-This consultation shall commence within 14 days of the RCLSE informing the Ministry of the proposal. - 3.
-If the board confirms the decision to relinquish its RCLSE role after the consultation process has concluded, the RCLSE shall notify the RTLB of this decision as soon as reasonably practicable. - 4.
+- The process outlined in Appendix 5 Part B, clause 7 a. shall only apply to changes of RTLB Cluster Lead School Employer board (RCLSE) within the primary sector i.e. from the school board of one primary school to another1. - Where an RCLSE proposes to relinquish that role, the board shall inform the Ministry of Education National Office of the proposal.
+The Ministry of Education will in turn inform NZEI Te Riu Roa about the proposal within 7 days of receiving the notification from the RCLSE. - 4.
+The RCLSE will consult with those RTLBs it employs on the proposed relinquishment.
+This consultation shall commence within 14 days of the RCLSE informing the Ministry of the proposal. - If the board confirms the decision to relinquish its RCLSE role after the consultation process has concluded, the RCLSE shall notify the RTLB of this decision as soon as reasonably practicable. - 4.
 Once a replacement RCLSE has been selected by the Ministry of Education, the ceasing RCLSE will send a letter to each of its RTLBs giving notice of the disestablishment of their role (notice of termination because the board has relinquished its RCLSE role) and the new RCLSE will then send each of the RTLBs a letter of offer, offering themher/him a RTLB position; the notice of termination and the offer letter will be sent at least two months before the change of RCLSE takes effect. - 5.
 If the RTLB declines a transfer to a suitable2-position3, the employee will not be entitled to receive any payment or other benefit (including surplus staffing entitlements) on the grounds that his or her position has ceased to exist.
 (The employee's notice period continues to apply, however.)
 If the position is not considered a suitable position and the employee declines a transfer then the employee shall be entitled to the surplus staff entitlements set out in clause 9A.7, 9A.8, 9A.9, 9A.10 and 9A.11. - 6.
 Any position remaining unfilled after this process will be part of a normal appointment process (see clause 2.2 of this Agreement). - 7.
 Where an RTLB transfers to a new RCLSE as a result of the former RCLSE relinquishing its role, the RLTB: - a.
 Will be bound by the collective agreement which covers the new RCLSE.